Avik9/Problem_Solver/README.md

 If you run `make`, the code should compile correctly, resulting in three executables `bin/polya`, `bin/polya_worker`, and `bin/polya_test`.
 The executable `bin/polya` is the main one, for the "master" process.
-If you run this program, it doesn't do very much, because the main functions are just stubs -- you have to write them!

 The executable `bin/polya_worker` is the executable run by "worker" processes.
 It is invoked by the master process -- it is not designed to be invoked from the command line.

-The executable `bin/polya_tests` runs some tests using Criterion, as usual.
+The executable `bin/polya_tests` runs some tests using Criterion.
-However, the default tests supplied with the base code use the fully implemented executable `demo/polya` for the master process instead of `bin/polya`, which needs a lot of details filled in by you.
-Using `demo/polya` will allow you to get started more easily by first implementing and testing the code for the worker processes and then progressing to the implementation of the code for the master process, which is more complex.
+Using `demo/polya` will display the perfect implementation of the program while `bin/polya` will display my omplementation of the program..

 ### The `killall` Command

-In the course of debugging this program, you will almost certainly end up in situations where there are a number of "leftover" worker processes that have survived beyond a particular test run of the program.
-If you allow these processes to accumulate, it can cause confusion, as well as consume resources on your computer.
+SOmetimes, there will be a number of "leftover" worker processes that have survived beyond a particular test run of the program.
+If one allows these processes to accumulate, it can cause confusion, as well as consume resources on the device.
 The `ps(1)` (process status) command can be used to determine if there are any such processes around; e.g.